jordanreger/crate/README.md

   </html>
   ```

-  seriously, that's it! run the command below in your terminal, and a window will appear —
+  yes, that's it! run the command below in your terminal, and a window will appear —

   ```sh
   deno run -A --unstable main.ts